slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You can discover more about a person in an hour of play than in a year of conversation."
 -- Plato*

+> *"A gossip is one who talks to you about others, a bore is one who talks to you about himself; and a brilliant conversationalist is one who talks to you about yourself."
+-- Lisa Kirk*